-In Ireland we waste about 1 million tonnes of food each year, according to current best estimates.
+In Ireland we waste about 800,000 tonnes of food each year, according to current best estimates.
 Growing, processing and transporting food uses a huge amount of resources, such as land, water, energy and fertiliser.
 If food is wasted, these resources are wasted too.

 For information and tips to help you reduce household food waste, visit the EPA’s Stop Food Waste website.

 Globally, more than 25% of food produced is wasted.
 Food waste is also a significant contributor to climate change.
 It is estimated that food waste generates about 8% to 10% of global greenhouse gas emissions.
 Reducing food waste is therefore an effective climate action.